 - Chitoge – Nisekoi;

-Like the famous fairy tale heroine Rapunzel, these characters have extremely long hair that grows far beyond what you would normally expect from an ordinary person - on their knees, feet or even dragging on the floor!
+Like the famous fairy tale heroine Rapunzel, these characters have extremely long hair that grows far beyond what you would normally expect from the average person – at the knees, feet or even trailing on the floor!

-Long, flowing hair for men was considered a symbol of freedom and nobility.
-The hair exaggeratedly long lines of many characters accentuate their character of freedom and strength, giving them an aura of movement, lightness and mysticism.
+Long, flowing hair for men was considered symbols of freedom and nobility.
+You hair exaggeratedly long characters of many characters accentuate their character of freedom and strength, giving them an aura of movement, lightness and mysticism.

 - Shiro – No Game no Life;

 For some anime characters spiky hair is unrealistic, but did you know that there is a kernel of truth in all this?
 Yes, some Japanese people have looked in the mirror and seen their hair defying gravity.

 The Japanese are primarily descended from the Yamato ethnicity, but many also include roots from other Native Japanese ethnicities (such as Emishi, Hayato, Kumaso, Ainu, Ryukyuan, and others.
 Some even have English and Scottish roots.

 When styled, Japanese hair is more likely to retain its shape for longer periods of time than other ethnicities.
 This allows many Japanese people to have stylized hair thanks to its texture.